rannn505/public-file-browser-for-amazon-s3/README.md

 - Static Costs
   - A few cents monthly to store the website source code in S3 Standard
-  - S3 data storage costs for the public files and logging buckets
+  - S3 data storage costs for the public files bucket
     - Free Tier: 5GB Per Month for First 12 Months
 - Costs for End User Access
   - CloudFront data transfer